moov-io/ach/README.md

 ## Usage

+The ACH project implements a Go library and HTTP server for creating and modifying ACH files.
+If you're looking for a more general implementation of ACH file creation, OFAC checks, micro-deposits, SFTP uploading the [moov-io/paygate](https://github.com/moov-io/paygate) project implements those features.

 ### Go library

 `github.com/moov-io/ach` offers a Go based ACH file reader and writer.
 To get started checkout a specific example: